-The Chief Character – The final Link?
+Puzzle 4: The Chief Character – The final Link?
+(I think not)

-The musical references I have mentioned all link to circles and swords.
+The musical references I have mentioned link to circles and swords.
 Elgar wrote several songs referencing swords, but the relevant one is the sword song from Caractacus, written one year before Enigma.
 In Caractacus, there is also a song called ‘tread the mystic circle round‘, and reference to the ‘mystic ring’.
-Caractacus was a chief of the Britons and I am convinced he is the chief character.
-Finally, Caractacus is an oratoria which is not performed on the stage (unlike the music dramas/operas that are referenced).
-Saying that ‘the chief character is never on the stage‘ is a brilliant bit of misdirection, and yet once the ‘Caractacus connection’ is identified, it seems obvious.
-However, I don’t think this humorous part to the overall puzzle is quite the final link in the chain – there has to be something else, in order to give everything some significance, and this ‘something else’ might well be the ‘Principal theme’.
-I will publish my ideas on this in the ‘conclusion’ at the end, once I have clarified and organised my thoughts.
+Caractacus was a chief of the Britons, so it is quite possible he is the ‘chief character’ hinted at in Elgar’s famous program note.
+Caractacus is a cantata, which is not performed on the stage (unlike the music dramas/operas that are referenced).
+Saying that ‘the chief character is never on the stage‘ is, I believe, a brilliant bit of misdirection, and might well have appealed to Elgar’s sense of humour.
+However, I don’t think this humorous part to the overall puzzle is quite the final link in the chain – there has to be something else, in order to give everything some significance.
+I explain my thinking on this towards the bottom of this page, in the section called ‘The Enigma and the Dark Saying’.

 Dora Penny (Dorabella) in her book makes at least three references to Parsifal, and it is clear that she was familiar with the opera and heard Elgar extracts on the piano.
 She also recalls going to a complete Ring Cycle performance at Covent Garden.
 She would therefore have been familiar with the three Wagner themes, and had a good musical knowledge generally.
 She was also aware of the ‘magic fire’ artwork above Elgar’s fireplace.